I Am Missing Important Messages. Why?

 Unfortunately, the Clean Email software does not “know” which messages are important for you and which are not, it only performs actions exactly as you have instructed it.

-Unfortunately the software behind Clean Email does not “know” which emails are important for you and which are not, it only performs the actions you instructed it to.
 Although most of the time social notifications are useless, there may be cases when they are not.
-That is the same for dead-ends.
-Most dead-end emails are useless, but they can also be receipts, bank notifications, etc, which you may want to get/see.
-Even if there can be use case scenarios involving removal of all unread emails, most of the time that is not something you want to do.
+The same applies to online shopping messages.
+Most notification messages are useless, but they can also be bank notifications or other messages that you may actually want to receive.
+Likewise, even though there may be situations in which someone would want to remove all unread messages, most of the time that is not something you want to do.

-The idea is pretty much similar for Unsubscriber rules.
-A sender like "email@example.com" can mostly send useless emails, but occasionally can send important ones.
+The same concept applies to Unsubscriber rules.
+A sender like "email@example.com" may send mostly useless messages, but might occasionally send important ones.

-There are a few ways to solve this kind of issue:
+There are a few ways to prevent this kind of issue:

-- Delete the automated rules which are too broad (ones applied to whole folders/labels) and make rules based on sender or subject.
+- Delete any automated rules that are too broad (e.g., ones applied to whole folders/labels) and instead create rules based on sender or subject.
 Check out Sender Settings for tips on how to do this.

-- Deactivate Unsubscriber rules for senders that you noticed are also sending useful emails (for example, a sender like "firstname.lastname@example.org" can also send useful emails in addition to things like newsletters).
+- Unblock senders that you have noticed are also sending useful messages (for example, a sender like "firstname.lastname@example.org" can also send useful messages in addition to things like newsletters).
 If you used the Unsubscriber, you will also need to contact the sender to resubscribe to their messages, since the Unsubscriber will have unsubscribed your email address from those messages.